Posterior Shin Splints

 Phase 1 – Early Injury Protection: Pain Reduction & Anti-inflammatory Phase

 As with most soft tissue injuries, the initial treatment is – Rest, Ice and Protection.

 In the early phase, you may be unable to walk or run without pain, so your shin muscles and bones need some active rest from weight-bearing loads.
 Your physiotherapist will advise you on what they feel is best for you.
 Ice is a simple and effective modality to reduce your pain and swelling.
 Please apply for 20-30 minutes each 2 to 4 hours during the initial phase or when you notice that your injury is warm or hot.

-Anti-inflammatory medication (if tolerated) and natural substances, e.g. arnica may help reduce your pain and swelling.
-However, it is best to avoid anti-inflammatory drugs during the first 48 to 72 hours when they may encourage additional bleeding.
-Most people can tolerate paracetamol as pain-reducing medication.
-As you improve a kinesio-style supportive taping will help to support the injured soft tissue and provide some stress reduction for your shin bone.
+Anti-inflammatory medication (if tolerated) and natural substances, e.g. arnica, may help reduce your pain and swelling.
+Most people can take paracetamol as pain-reducing medication.
+However, it is best to avoid anti-inflammatory drugs during the first 48 to 72 hours to encourage additional bleeding.
+As you improve, a kinesio-style supportive taping will help support the injured soft tissue and provide some stress reduction for your shin bone.

 Phase 2: Regain Full Range of Motion

 If you protect your injured shin muscles while they heal and strengthen.
 This healing may take several weeks.
 During this period, you should be aiming to optimally remould your scar tissue to prevent a poorly formed scar that will re-tear in the future.
 It is important to lengthen and orientate your healing scar tissue via massage, muscle stretches, neurodynamic mobilisations and specific exercises.
 Your physiotherapist will guide you.